murraytait-pa/User-Manual/Getting_started.md

 ## <a id='what-is-a-notebook'></a>[What is a notebook?](#what-is-a-notebook)

-A notebook can be understood as an interactive journal of the analysis of one or more simulations.
+A notebook can be understood as an interactive journal that records the analysis of one or more simulations.
 It contains a sequence of cells that capture the different steps of the analysis.
-Cells can contains multiple lines where users can type python commands or text to be executed.
+Cells can contains multiple lines where users can type python commands or simple text.
 Two type of cells are mainly used:

 * **Code cells**: users can type python functions including those provided by the Iota Python library.